csc301-2023-fall/project-24-ontario-parks-T/readme.md

 -   The DBMS used by the server (MySQL, PostgreSQL, etc.)

 ### Set up database

-We have provided an automated script on setting up the database and tables for our system, however you do need to modify them so that they are connected to your server.
-The scripts can be found in folder `test_database`, and is named as `create_database.bat`.
-It will create a database, tables, and insert some test data.
+We have provided an automated script for setting up the database and tables for our system, however, you do need to modify them so that they are connected to your server.
+The scripts can be found in the folder `test_database`, which is named `create_database.bat`.
+It will create a database, and tables, and insert some test data.

-The ways connections are made in this script is very simple.
+The way connections are made in this script is very simple.
 Below is the code for `create_database.bat`:

     @echo off
     setlocal